naveenselvaraj93/XML-Trasnslations-ElementTree/README.md

 Usage :

-Give pip istall xlrd command before running the script.
+Give pip install xlrd command before running the script.
 Create the XML files with names like 1.xml,2.xml, etc Run the Script and provide the approriate values like attributes/identites and number of XML files to be parsed.